Cybersecurity Risk Mapping: a Step-by-Step Guide

 Who should be involved in risk mapping?

 Ideally, the design of cyber risk mapping should include heads of all the business’ main departments.
-Each employee – from the managing director to the receptionist – is exposed to or actively involved in risk scenarios which must be clearly identified in order to be assessed: it is essential to include as many different departments as possible, from all levels of the organisation, from management down to operational staff.
+Each employee – from the managing director to the receptionist – is exposed to or actively involved in risk scenarios which must be clearly identified in order to be assessed: it is essential to include as many different departments as possible, from all levels of the organization, from management down to operational staff.

 From a cyber risk assessment perspective, the Chief Information Security Officer (CISO) naturally plays a major role in setting up the cyber risk map.
 Nonetheless, they need to cooperate with risk management and internal control, if your company happens to have such departments.
 Risk assessment cannot possibly be effective without flawless communication between divisions.